Making it easier to talk to your child.

 Recommended Books for Children and Families

 It’s estimated that 1 out of 5 children are solicited sexually online—so parents also have to talk about Internet safety with their children.
 Here are some guidelines and resources for having and reinforcing those conversations.

-Additional resources for parents and children.
+Additional resources for caregivers and children.

 • Teen Sexual Assault – Information for Parents